-- If the total weight of any one (1) load on the crane's hook is 2000 lbs. or more. - $\circ~$ A Master Rigger, recognized by the NYC DOB Cranes and Derricks Unit, must be present. - The Master Rigger may elect to assign a certified Rigging Foreman working directly under his/ her supervision. - All Rigging Foreman must have proof of certification. - If the total weight of any one (1) load on the crane's hook weighs less than 2000 lbs. - A Special Rigger, recognized by the NYC DOB Cranes and Derricks Unit must be present. - The Special Rigger may elect to assign a certified Rigging Foreman working directly under his/her supervision. - All Rigging Foreman must have proof of certification.
+- For critical picks, for tripping of loads, for some very heavy loads lifting and not limited to. - o A Master Rigger, recognized by the NYC DOB Cranes and Derricks Unit, must be present. - The Master Rigger may elect to assign a certified Rigging Foreman working directly under his/ her supervision. - All Rigging Foreman must have proof of certification. - If the total weight of any one (1) load on the crane's hook weighs less than 2000 lbs. - o A Special Rigger, recognized by the NYC DOB Cranes and Derricks Unit must be present. - The Special Rigger may elect to assign a certified Rigging Foreman working directly under his/her supervision. - All Rigging Foreman must have proof of certification.